Richard Stöhr: Nazi takeover and dismissal

 After German troops marched into Austria as part of the Anschluss in March 1938, an SS intelligence unit was housed in the state academy.
-Over the next few days, the interim director suspended eleven teachers who, under the Nuremberg Laws, were ineligible to swear allegiance to Adolf Hitler due to their Jewish ancestry.
-A list of cuts dated May 1938 contains the names of 23 teachers who were no longer to be employed on the grounds of their "race".
+Over the coming days, the interim director suspended eleven teachers who, under the Nuremberg Laws, were ineligible to swear allegiance to Adolf Hitler due to their Jewish ancestry.
+A list dated May 1938 contains the names of 23 teachers who were no longer to be employed on the grounds of their "race".
 Stöhr was among those affected.
-Stöhr, along with several other teachers, was able to emigrate; the fate of the other teachers is unknown.
+He was able to emigrate along with several other teachers; the fate of the other teachers is unknown.

 Emigration to the USA

 In February 1939, Stöhr emigrated to the United States.
 From this time until his death, he used the alternate spelling of his name: Stoehr.
-He was initially hired as a music librarian by the Curtis Institute of Music in Philadelphia, later teaching music theory and composition courses there.
-Leonard Bernstein was among his students at Curtis.
+He was initially hired as a music librarian by the Curtis Institute of Music in Philadelphia, later teaching music theory and composition courses, with Leonard Bernstein among his students.
 Stöhr was also hired to translate a part of the Burrell Collection of the Letters of Richard Wagner.
 Curtis downsized its faculty in 1941 after the United States entered World War II, and Stöhr's position was eliminated.
-He quickly found another position at Saint Michael's College in Colchester, Vermont.
-There, he taught German language and music courses.
-At the college, Stöhr's salary was supplemented by assistance from the Oberlander Trust and the Emergency Committee in Aid of Displaced Foreign Scholars, a program of the Institute of International Education (IIE).
+He then found another position at Saint Michael's College in Colchester, Vermont, where he taught German language and music courses.
+At the college, Stöhr's salary was supplemented by the assistance from the Oberlander Trust and the Emergency Committee in Aid of Displaced Foreign Scholars, a program of the Institute of International Education (IIE).
 Stöhr continued to compose prolifically during his years in the US, in all major classical genres except opera, but none of his numerous compositions from this period were published.

+Death and legacy

 Stöhr died in December 1967 at the age of 93 in Montpelier and was buried in Merrill Cemetery in Colchester.